Mootisma/BooTao2/README.md

 A weapon that mimicks Ningguang\
 A minion that mimicks Furina\
 A minion that mimicks Yelan\
-A sword that mimicks Thorns
+A sword that mimicks Thorns\
+A minion that mimicks Xiangling

 ## Todo
 Surtr\